bem-archive/bem-tools/docs/levels/levels.en.md

 bem create level <your-level-name> --level path/to/base/level.js
 ```

-## The mapping rules between BEM entities and the file system
+## The mapping rules between BEM entities and the file structure

 By default the following mapping scheme is used (this example is for the `css` tech):